schnorea/blind_guitar_tabs_alexa_skill/README.md

 Alexa: "ping"

-User: "Adjust speed to 1/2 and start"
+User: "Adjust speed to 1/2 and Start"

+...